-When severe weather or emergencies impact Cincinnati Public Schools, an alert banner will be display on this website.
+When severe weather or emergencies impact Cincinnati Public Schools, an alert banner will display on this website.

 - For severe weather, an ORANGE banner is displayed, announcing whether schools are closed or delayed.